Evana/Contacts/README.md

 - When the device trait collection horizontal size class is Regular the app will show data as following
 ![Alt text](/ScreenShot/landscape.png?raw=true "Optional Title")

+# Installing
+- This project is written in swift 4.2
+- Minimum deployment target 9.0.
+- works in both iPhone/iPad.